weiztech/Pico/README.md

 Pico-Tools is a powerful Django-based backend designed to serve and manage various tools through a flexible API.
 It allows users to create custom "Apps", each with its own authentication token and a curated set of tools.
 The backend dynamically generates an OpenAPI schema for each App, exposing only the selected tools.

-This project was formerly known as "Backend Django Project" with "MCP (Model Control Protocol) tools management".

 ## Features